-The complete experimental results on the Fashion-MNIST image dataset is given in Table \ref{supplemented_experiment_fashionmnist}.
-Detailed standard deviation can demonstrate the fluctuations of performance.
-Obviously, the proposed methods are relatively stable, especially DOHSC.
+The complete experimental results for the Fashion-MNIST image dataset are given in Table \ref{supplemented_experiment_fashionmnist}.
+A detailed standard deviation can demonstrate fluctuations in performance.
+The proposed methods are relatively stable, especially for DOHSC.